iuriseara/Mod-1-app/plan.md

 After Sign up / Sign In is completed
 1. Welcome {#user}
-2. ype “activity” to see reports in your area.
+2. Type “activity” to see reports in your area.
 3. Type “report” to report an incident in your area.
 3. If the user types “activity”,  app shows activity/incidents reported in the district.
 4. If user types “report” (It should ask user for “Name” , “District” , “Incident”)